Paralegal Course Descriptions

 - Apply the substantive law of contracts and the rules of interpretation to analyze a typical contract problem and to draft a standard contract.

-Credits: 3.0Law and policy relating to American Indians and federally recognized tribes,federal, state, and tribal laws, and unique legal status of American Indians and Indian Country.
-Emphasis on the role of the paralegal in working with clients, tribal governments, and tribal court systems in Washington State.
+Credits: 3.0An overview of the law and policy relating to American Indians and federally recognized tribes, federal, state, and tribal laws, and the unique legal status of American Indians and Indian Country.
+Emphasis on the paralegal's role in working with clients, tribal governments, and tribal court systems in Washington State.

 Course Level Objectives

-- Demonstrate an understanding of federal and state statutes and case law about American Indians and Tribes, including rules relating to treaty interpretation and legal status of Americans Indians and Tribal Governments.
+- Demonstrate an understanding of federal and state statutes and case law about American Indians and Tribes, including rules relating to treaty interpretation and the legal status of American Indians and Tribal Governments.

 - Identify and apply substantive and procedural legal requirements under the federal Indian Child Welfare Act and Violence Against Women Act, including regulations of state statutes and federal and state administrative regulations.

-- Demonstrate an understanding of the civil and criminal jurisdiction of tribes in the area of civil law, criminal law, and regulations regarding tribal persons, tribal activities, and tribal lands.
+- Demonstrate an understanding of the civil and criminal jurisdiction of tribes in civil law, criminal law, and regulations regarding tribal persons, tribal activities, and tribal lands.

 - Explore and apply a cultural, religious, and ethnic perspective of tribal laws, tribal rules, and tribal regulations to establish effective working relationships and to effectively interact in a multicultural setting.